About the Festival

 In addition to directing, Jef has been an instructor, curriculum developer, guest lecturer at many venues, including the University of Minnesota (BFA program), Concordia University, Stages Theatre Company, Hofstra University, Hamline University, Stephens College, George Mason University, and Mayo Medical School.

-Since 2006, the Tennessee Williams Theater Festival has presented eleven World Premieres and one American Premiere of Tennessee Williams’ plays:
+Since 2006, the Tennessee Williams Theater Festival has presented fourteen World Premieres and one American Premiere of Tennessee Williams’ plays:

 - The Parade (World Premiere 2006)